 I’m not sure.
 Counterpractice probably need further translation.
 An idea like ”slowness” certainly won’t resonate for many, outside of an art context.
 And how does a love for print-on-demand and the web fit in here?
 Perhaps it’s more about “variable speed” and the “balanced interface” rather than slow vs fast.
 Slow and fast.
 Modulated experience.
 The beauty of a printed book is that it can be scanned quickly or savored forever.
 These aren’t accidental qualities; they’re built into the design.

-I’m thinking about all of this right now as I contemplate re-launching Soulellis Studio (perhaps as Counterstudio or Countepractice).
+I’m thinking about all of this right now as I re-launch Soulellis Studio as Counterpractice.
 But if there’s anything that most characterizes my reluctance to get back to client-based work, it’s DE$IGN.

 John Maeda, who departed RISD in December, where I am currently teaching, recently delivered a 4-minute TED talk, where he made this statement:

 He expands that statement with a visual wordmark that is itself designed.
 What does it mean?
 I haven’t seen the talk yet so I can only presume, out of context.
 These articles and Maeda’s blog post at Design and Venture begin to get at it.

 Maeda’s three principles for using design in business as stated in the WSJ article are fine.
 But they don’t need a logo.
 Designing DE$IGN is a misleading gesture; it’s token branding to sell an idea (in four minutes—the fast read).
 So what’s the idea behind this visual equation?
 As a logo, it says so many things: